imi-bigpicture/bigpicture-metaflex/README.md

 - `FREETEXT`: This section of a statement comprises information that is only available as free text.
 It should be used to store original unparsed data, extracted from some source.

 ### BP.staining.xsd
 Implements the StainType that captures stain objects.
-The StainType extends the `BPObjectType`.
+The StainType extends `BPObjectType`.
 A stain is defined by Attributes (string, coded, numeric or set) using tags 'staining_compound', 'staining_target', 'staining_method', 'staining_reporter_type', and/or 'staining_reporter'.

+### BP.case.xsd
+Implements the CaseType that represents a pathological case that references one biological being and one or more specimens.
+The CaseType extends `BPObjectType` and has the following elements:
+- `BIOLOGICAL_BEING`: Reference to the biological being the case belongs to.
+- `RELATED_SPECIMEN`: References to specimens belonging to the case.

 ### BP.schema.xsd
 Collects the required schema files into one file through imports.